shpml/fundamentals/02_chapter/05_exercise.md

 <a class="jsbin-embed" href="https://jsbin.com/vuquwe/embed?htmlheight=600px">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>

 1 .
-Give your website some content: introduce yourself, mention one social media account (or any website of your choosing), and ask for an email.
-Something like this should work:
+Give your website some content: introduce yourself, mention a social media account (or a website of your choosing), and ask for users to send you an email.
+Try something like this:

 *Hi, I'm awesome.
-Follow me on twitter.
+Follow me on Twitter.
 Send me an email.*

 2 .
-Wrap the first line, "Hi, I'm awesome" in `h1` tags.
+Wrap the first line, "Hi, I'm awesome," in `h1` tags.

 3 .
 Wrap the rest of your content with `p` tags.
 You'll want to use the paragraph tag on both the second and third line.
 HTML tags are reusable, so you can use as many of each kind as you need!